adrhill/julia-ml-course/website/common-mistakes.md

 ### ⚠️ Avoid type instabilities

-Type instabilities are discussed in [_Profiling: Type stabilty_](profiling/#type_stability) and should be avoided.
+Type instabilities are discussed in [_Profiling: Type stabilty_](profiling/#type_stability) and should be avoided, as they have a strong negative effect on performance.
-While type stability is not required for the course project, it is needed for high performance Julia code.
+However, type stability is not mandatory for the project work in this course.

-For advanced users, besides profiling,type instabilities can be uncovered using [JET.jl](https://github.com/aviatesk/JET.jl).
+For advanced developers (besides profiling), type instabilities can be uncovered using [JET.jl](https://github.com/aviatesk/JET.jl).

 ### ⚠️ Avoid output type annotations

 If your code is type stable (see previous point), Julia will be able to infer output types without annotations.
-Output type annotations can hurt performance by causing allocations through unwanted type conversions.
+Output type annotations can hurt performance by causing allocations via unwanted type conversions.

 ```julia
 # ❌ BAD: return type annotation is abstract